- Git Tutorial

-Version Control System (VCS)
+Version Control System

-Allow developers to work simultaneously.
+- Allows developers to work simultaneously.

-Do not overwrite each other’s changes.
+- Does not allow overwriting each other’s changes.

-Following are types of VCS:
+Following are the types of VCS −

-Centralized version control system (CVCS).
+- Centralized version control system (CVCS).

-Distributed/Decentralized version control system (DVCS).
+- Distributed/Decentralized version control system (DVCS).

-Distributed Version Control System (DVCS)
+Distributed Version Control System

-Centralized version control system uses central server to store all files and enables team collaboration.
-But the major drawback of CVCS is single point of failure, i.e., failure of central server.
-Unfortunately, if central server goes down for an hour, then during that hour no one can collaborate at all.
-And even in worst case if disk of central server gets corrupted and proper backup haven’t taken, then you will lose entire history of the project.
-Here, DVCS comes into picture.
+Centralized version control system (CVCS) uses a central server to store all files and enables team collaboration.
+But the major drawback of CVCS is its single point of failure, i.e., failure of the central server.
+Unfortunately, if the central server goes down for an hour, then during that hour, no one can collaborate at all.
+And even in a worst case, if the disk of the central server gets corrupted and proper backup has not been taken, then you will lose the entire history of the project.
+Here, distributed version control system (DVCS) comes into picture.